African and African American Studies

 • Minors requiring 12 credits may share one course with a major.
 Minors requiring 15 credits or more may share two courses with a major.
 This does not apply to concentrations for the Integrative Studies major.

-The African & African American Studies Certificate is an interdisciplinary undergraduate and post-baccalaureate certificate that compliments the already existing minor and major concentrations of study in the AAAS program.
+The African & African American Studies Certificate is an interdisciplinary undergraduate and post-baccalaureate certificate that complements the already existing minor and major concentrations of study in the AAAS program.
 As such, it too affords students an opportunity to gain “a working knowledge of the history of African Americans in the United States, the cultural continuities in philosophy, religion and the arts linking African Americans to the African continent, as well as the critical social, political, and developmental issues facing African communities on the Continent and throughout the Diaspora."

 Certificate Requirements

-12 Credit hours required
+13-16 Credit hours required

-Required Course:3
+Required Course:4

 Introduction to AAAS

-Additional Courses - 9 credit hours required from:9
+Additional Courses - 9-12 credit hours required from upper level (300/3000-400/4000) courses:9-12

 Detroit History and Culture